Financial Engineer & Researcher

 with J. Casassus & D. Villalón

-Develops a general equilibrium model in which firms choose optimally when to go public, endogenously completing financial markets.
+Develops a general equilibrium model in which private sector choose optimally when to go public, endogenously completing financial markets.
 The model links IPO timing to aggregate risk, market incompleteness, and investor welfare, generating novel predictions about listing cycles and the cost of capital.

 Draft available on request →